How do I apply for the COPR Exam?

-The COPR Exam is currently offered in the provinces of British Columbia, Saskatchewan, Manitoba, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador, and in the Country of Qatar.
+The COPR Exam is currently offered in the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador, and in the Country of Qatar.

-I realize the COPR exam is utilized by six provinces and I intend to apply in one of them.
+I realize the COPR exam is utilized by seven provinces and I intend to apply in one of them.
 The website states there are test locations across Canada.
 I am going to be in Ontario this summer; can I write the test there?

 The Exam is only offered in provinces that have adopted the COPR Exam as their entry to practice examination for the purpose of licensure.
 As further provinces adopt the COPR exam, more test locations will be added.